-Analysis | Switching off Cash Supply Causes a Nasty Shock
+Analysis | Switching Off Cash Supply Causes a Nasty Shock

 But the economic upheaval caused by the coronavirus has exposed other potential problems.
 If a company suddenly stops using invoice financing — either voluntarily or because their banks tighten credit terms — that can worsen its cash flow difficulties at exactly the wrong moment.
 This happened when British contractor Carillion Plc collapsed two years ago.
 Furthermore, these arrangements aren’t always disclosed in a transparent way, making it difficult to get a full picture of a company’s accounts.
 Consider these four examples:

-The Canadian train and private jet manufacturer become a prolific user of invoice financing after overextending itself trying to launch several new aircraft programs.
+Bombardier Inc. The Canadian train and private-jet manufacturer became a prolific user of invoice financing after overextending itself trying to launch several new aircraft programs.
 It’s in the process of breaking itself up but hasn’t completed the sale of its train division to France’s Alstom SA.
 Until those proceeds arrive, it’s vital that Bombardier keeps hold of its cash.
 It’s unfortunate, then, that Bombardier will suffer a roughly $320 million negative cash impact in the second half of the year because of winding down a reverse-factoring facility used by its aviation business.
 “Disruptions to the financial markets have rendered this facility too expensive,” management explained on an investor call.

 This column does not necessarily reflect the opinion of the editorial board or Bloomberg LP and its owners.